wernerglinka/metalsmith-nunjucks-components/src/content/base-components/ctas.md

       header: "h1"
       subTitle: "A base component that renders multiple buttons and/or links"
       prose: |-
-        Renders a link as a button or a test link.
+        Renders links as buttons or text links.
 The link target may be a local - or external page.

         ### Usage
         ```yaml